ParthR2302/Java/bin/JavaCollections/Collections.md

 }
 ```

-As we can observe, none of these collections(Array, Vector, or Hashtable) implements a standard member access interface, it was very difficult for programmers to write algorithms that can work for all kinds of Collections.
+As we can observe, none of these collections(Array, Vector, or Hashtable) implement a standard member access interface, it was very difficult for programmers to write algorithms that can work for all kinds of Collections.

 Another drawback is that most of the ‘Vector’ methods are final, meaning we cannot extend the ’Vector’ class to implement a similar kind of Collection.